 Outdoor grill fests, ice cream on the green, and a study group with whom to share your successes and challenges—these are but a few of the tangible expressions of community you’ll discover at Austin Seminary.
 For generations, pastoral formation has taken place in and around this campus—in chapel, at table fellowship, in a pickup basketball game—in short, everywhere relationships are formed.
 We understand that one role of seminary is a rigorous formation of the theological mind; another is the gentle nurture of the pastoral heart.
 Time and again students comment on the strong and caring support they have received at Austin Seminary.
 We are called to encourage those persons who feel called to serve God, because education for pastoral ministry must occur in community if we hope to learn to do it well.

-Vitality of community— for each member—is embraced as an essential element of the Austin Seminary experience.
+Vitality of community—for each member—is embraced as an essential element of the Austin Seminary experience.
 Your call to the ministry is not a solo journey.
 Because families go to seminary, too, we strive to enfold each member into our life together.
 A group devoted to families and a regular dose of community-wide social functions serve to ease the transition into seminary life.
 Before you know it, your spouse or children will be zipping up a suit to hurl themselves onto the Velcro Wall at Spring Fling, decorating your car for “Trunk or Treat,” or practicing for the Polity Bowl flag football game with the neighboring Episcopal seminary.
 If you live on campus, family members can avail themselves of our workout room and racquetball court; the University of Texas offers a variety of sporting events, a dizzying array of cultural offerings, and stateof-the-art recreational facilities—all within walking distance from home.

-The wonderful neighborhood elementary school, Lee Elementary, is desginated an “exemplary school” by the Austin Independent School district, and students consistently are high performers in the state’s standardized tests.
+The wonderful neighborhood elementary school, Russell Lee Elementary School, is designated an “exemplary school” by the Austin Independent School district, and students consistently are high performers in the state’s standardized tests.
 Older children attend Kealing Middle School or McCallum High School.
 Students from all over Austin apply to Kealing’s Magnet Program to take advanced and high school courses in liberal arts, mathematics, and science.
 McCallum is a creative powerhouse, known for its exceptional fine arts program; approximately one-fourth of its students are theater, dance, music, or visual arts majors.
 Students are also eligible to apply to the Liberal Arts and Science Academy (LASA) at LBJ High School which offers students a choice of enriched academic programs.

 Students, faculty, and staff model the unity and diversity of the church.
 Our community’s broad geographical, theological, experiential, and age representation means that you will engage in conversations that both nurture and challenge your own deeply held beliefs.
 Such is the path toward self knowledge, one of the most important attributes for a capable Christian leader.
 Through partnerships with seminaries in Hungary and Zambia, our community is enhanced each year by students from those institutions who come as Ecumenical Fellows.
 While we continue to strive for even greater racialethnic diversity, the faculty and students we attract are a rich source of inspiration and challenge to the dominant culture.
 One commitment to cross-cultural diversity is evidenced in our January semester travel seminars.
 Domestic opportunities include Seminarians Interacting, an exploration of Jewish-Christian dialogue; Ministry with Older Adults in Sun City, Arizona; and Ministry in an Alternative Context, set in northern New Mexico.
 All MDiv and MATS students are eligible for one of our Gunther Scholarships which help to subsidize an international or cross-cultural experience.
 Recent destinations have included Africa, India, Europe, Latin America, and the Middle East.